Merritt-Woodwork/merrittwoodwork.com/src/_jobs/sr--finance-manager.md

   Corporate Accountant.&nbsp; The Accounting Manager will report directly to the Director of Finance.
 responsibilities_markdown: >-
-  • &nbsp; &nbsp;Lead the implementation of a best in class financial statement close and consolidation process (monthly, quarterly, and annually), including standardizing account reconciliations, financial statement preparation and analysis, subsidiary accounting and analyzing inter company transactions.<br>• &nbsp; &nbsp;Assist in developing the financial planning and analysis function that will standardize the full cycle budgeting and forecasting process, including revenues and expenses, capital planning and in-depth job costing and profitability analysis.<br>• &nbsp; &nbsp;Lead in the implementation of a streamlined and standardized billing, collections, and accounts payable process across the corporation’s family of companies.<br>• &nbsp; &nbsp;Assist in developing a top-notch treasury management function, including optimizing bank relationships and cash flow position by enhancing the cash flow projection process across the corporation’s family of companies.<br>• &nbsp;
+  * Lead the implementation of a best in class financial statement close and consolidation process (monthly, quarterly, and annually), including standardizing account reconciliations, financial statement preparation and analysis, subsidiary accounting and analyzing inter company transactions.

+  * Assist in developing the financial planning and analysis function that will standardize the full cycle budgeting and forecasting process, including revenues and expenses, capital planning and in-depth job costing and profitability analysis.

+  * Lead in the implementation of a streamlined and standardized billing, collections, and accounts payable process across the corporation’s family of companies.

+  * Assist in developing a top-notch treasury management function, including optimizing bank relationships and cash flow position by enhancing the cash flow projection process across the corporation’s family of companies.

-  &nbsp;Manage accounts receivable, ensuring project teams are kept apprised of accounts that are past due, as well as following up with clients regarding past due balances.<br>• &nbsp; &nbsp;Monthly, quarterly and annual bank compliance reporting, including developing reporting to forecast bank compliance.<br>• &nbsp; &nbsp;Lead new ERP software conversions.<br>• &nbsp;
+  * Manage accounts receivable, ensuring project teams are kept apprised of accounts that are past due, as well as following up with clients regarding past due balances.

+  * Monthly, quarterly and annual bank compliance reporting, including developing reporting to forecast bank compliance.

+  * Lead new ERP software conversions.

-  &nbsp;Assist in integrating all financial processes of two newly acquired businesses and the organization’s German subsidiary, then taking lead on any future acquisition integrations.<br>• &nbsp; &nbsp;Assist in merger and acquisition due diligence.<br>• &nbsp; &nbsp;Ensure organization is following all federal, state, and local tax requirements and implement a standard process to ensure ongoing compliance.<br>• &nbsp; &nbsp;Provide technical financial advice and knowledge.<br>• &nbsp; &nbsp;Provide strategic input and leadership on decision making issues affecting the organization.<br>• &nbsp;
+  * Assist in integrating all financial processes of two newly acquired businesses and the organization’s German subsidiary, then taking lead on any future acquisition integrations.

+  * Assist in merger and acquisition due diligence.

+  * Ensure organization is following all federal, state, and local tax requirements and implement a standard process to ensure ongoing compliance.

+  * Provide technical financial advice and knowledge.

+  * Provide strategic input and leadership on decision making issues affecting the organization.

-  &nbsp;Evaluate direct reports and their respective teams and look for continuous improvement opportunities for efficiencies and group effectiveness;
-  as well as provide individuals with tools necessary to achieve professional and personal growth with emphasis on opportunities.<br>• &nbsp;
+  * Evaluate direct reports and their respective teams and look for continuous improvement opportunities for efficiencies and group effectiveness; as well as provide individuals with tools necessary to achieve professional and personal growth with emphasis on opportunities.

-  &nbsp;Coordinate with external accounting firm to ensure timely financial statement audits and reviews.<br>• &nbsp; &nbsp;Prepare ad hoc analysis when requested by Senior Management, Plant Operations or Project Management teams.<br>&nbsp;
+  * Coordinate with external accounting firm to ensure timely financial statement audits and reviews.

+  * Prepare ad hoc analysis when requested by Senior Management, Plant Operations or Project Management teams.<br>&nbsp;
 requirements_markdown: >-
   * BS in Accounting or Finance, MBA is desirable